en

 To be eligible for the scholarship competition, the candidate must:

-• be a serving civil servant of the public administration enrolled in the Unified Scheme of Credit and Social Benefits; the status of civil servant must be maintained for at least two years after obtaining the master's degree, under penalty of repayment of the cost of the master's degree;
+• have been a permanent employee of the public administration in service and enrolled in the Unified Scheme of Credit and Social Benefits for at least one year; the status of employee of the public administration must be maintained for at least two years after obtaining the master’s degree, under penalty of reimbursement of the cost of the master’s degree;

 • not have already been awarded scholarships by the Institute for "executive" masters courses and/or professional refresher courses, affiliated and financed by the Institute.